the plan for the future

 - Money will only be lent to reliable people and companies.

-- Less money will lent and more money will be directly invested in equities and real estate.
+- Less money will be lent and more money will be directly invested in equities and real estate.

-Markets will enforce the change because there will be a capital flight from the interest based economy to the Natural Economy.
+Markets will enforce the change because of a capital flight from the interest based economy to the Natural Economy.
 The improvement in returns in the Natural Economy may not always be higher return rates per se, but it can also consist of better risk reward ratios.
 To make it work this way, no more currency should be issued after the introduction phase.
 The Natural Money currencies should float against interest bearing currencies in a free market so they can rise in value.

 Crucial for starting a Natural Money based economic zone, sufficient people and businesses must accept the money for payment.
 The government accepting the money for tax payments will improve the chance of success.
 If Natural Money is legal tender, and the only money allowed for payment, success is nearly certain.